Estate Planning and Management

 13. Be sure that all items are marked with secure price tags.

-14. Arrange to have sufficient personnel to collect payment, assist and watch buyers, and help with heavy items.
+14. Arrange to have sufficient personnel to collect payment, assist buyers, provide security and help with heavy items.

 ADVICE FOR OUR MEMBERS